qgis/QGIS-Documentation/source/docs/user_manual/connecting_data/opening_data.rst

 In addition to some of the options in :ref:`vector_create_stored_connection`, the connection dialog proposes:

-* **Database**: SID or SERVICE_NAME of the Oracle instance.
+* **Database**: SID or SERVICE_NAME of the Oracle instance;
 * **Port**: Port number the Oracle database server listens on.
-The default port is ``1521``.
+The default port is ``1521``;
 * **Workspace**: Workspace to switch to.

-.. there's also an "Options" parameter.
+.. there's also a not documented "Options" parameter.
 What's it?

 Optionally, you can activate following checkboxes:

-*  |checkbox| :guilabel:`Only look in meta data table` Restricts the displayed tables to those that are in the ``all_sdo_geom_metadata`` view.
-This can speed up the initial display of spatial tables.
+* |checkbox| :guilabel:`Only look in metadata table`: restricts the displayed tables to those that are in the ``all_sdo_geom_metadata`` view.
+This can speed up the initial display of spatial tables;
-*  |checkbox| :guilabel:`Only look for user's tables` When searching for spatial tables, restrict the search to tables that are owned by the user.
+* |checkbox| :guilabel:`Only look for user's tables`: when searching for spatial tables, restrict the search to tables that are owned by the user;
-*  |checkbox| :guilabel:`Also list tables with no geometry` Indicates that tables without geometry should also be listed by default.
+* |checkbox| :guilabel:`Also list tables with no geometry`: indicates that tables without geometry should also be listed by default;
-*  |checkbox| :guilabel:`Use estimated table statistics for the layer metadata` When the layer is set up, various metadata are required for the Oracle table.
+* |checkbox| :guilabel:`Use estimated table statistics for the layer metadata`: when the layer is set up, various metadata are required for the Oracle table.
   This includes information such as the table row count, geometry type and spatial extents of the data in the geometry column.
 If the table contains a large number of rows, determining this metadata can be time-consuming.
 By activating this option, the following fast table metadata operations are
   done: Row count is determined from ``all_tables.num_rows``.
 Table extents are always determined with the SDO_TUNE.EXTENTS_OF function, even if a layer filter is applied.
-Table geometry is determined from the first 100 non-null geometry rows in the table.
+Table geometry is determined from the first 100 non-null geometry rows in the table;
-*  |checkbox| :guilabel:`Only existing geometry types` Only list the existing geometry types and don't offer to add others.
+* |checkbox| :guilabel:`Only existing geometry types`: only list the existing geometry types and don't offer to add others;
-*  |checkbox| :guilabel:`Include additional geometry attributes`
+* |checkbox| :guilabel:`Include additional geometry attributes`.

 .. _tip_ORACLE_Spatial_layers: